Bidbury Schools

 Harbour Place to Bidbury Schools walking route map

-Starting on Havant Road (A2030) head east and join Bedhampton Hill.
-Follow this and turn north onto Glebe Park Avenue.
-Follow this road until it joins with Portsdown Hill Road.
-Turn east and follow the pathway (crosses the A3(M) to the roundabout/junction with Bedhampton Road.
-Carefully cross Portsdown Hill Road and Maylands Road and Continue on Bedhampton Road.
+1. Continue to walk on the north side of Bedhampton Hill.
+Cross at the junction with Portsdown Hill Road and continue on Bedhampton Road.
 Cross Hulbert Road using the signalised crossing point.
 Cross the small side street – Lester Avenue and then walk up to either the path at the side of Brake House or use the path from North Street opposite Bedhampton Community Centre.
 Both paths take up to the Infant and Junior school.

 Park and Stride